abryant/Plinth/README.md

 ### Instructions

-You will need: Java (JDK), LLVM, GCC
+You will need: Java (JDK) >= 1.5, LLVM 3.1, and GCC (for compilation to native code)

 To run the compiler, you will need an LLVM shared library to be installed.
-Specifically, it looks for "LLVM-3.0" (libLLVM-3.0.so on Linux).
+Specifically, it looks for "LLVM-3.1" (libLLVM-3.1.so on Linux).

 To compile the compiler: